NicholsSchool/2024-Gobo-Corning/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Make Arm Go to Position less violent                            [TODO]

-Spline Drivetrain pointer works??? (change both if not)         [TODO]
+Spline Drivetrain pointer works??? (change both if not)         [TODO] More honest spline distance estimates in both                   [TODO]

+Maybe Change Controls for arm selections for alliance           [TODO]

 Add Potentiometer Switch for choosing l/r column in auto        [TODO]